Infineon/PSoC-6-MCU-BLE-Connectivity-Designs/README.md

 #### 3. CE215118 – BLE Multi-Master Single Slave with PSoC 6 MCU with BLE Connectivity
 This example demonstrates how to configure the PSoC® 6 MCU with Bluetooth Low Energy (BLE) Connectivity device in simultaneous Multiple Master and Single Slave modes of operation.
 The Multi-Master Single Slave project uses three BLE Central connections and one Peripheral connection.
+#### 4. CE212742 – BLE 4.2 Data Length Security Privacy with PSoC 6 MCU with BLE Connectivity
+This code example demonstrates the new BLE 4.2 and 5.0 features of the PSoC® Creator™ BLE Component.
+#### 5. CE215119 - BLE Battery Level with PSoC 6 MCU with BLE Connectivity
+This example demonstrates the operation of Bluetooth Low Energy (BLE) Battery Service (BAS) using the BLE_PDL Component.
+The design implements a Custom Profile in a GATT server and generic attribute profile (GAP) peripheral roles with the Battery and Device Information services.
+The Battery Service is used for software simulation of the battery level.
+The simulated battery level value is continuously changed from 2 to 20 percent.
 ## References
 #### 1. PSoC 6 MCU
 PSoC 6 bridges the gap between expensive, power hungry application processors and low‑performance microcontrollers (MCUs).
 The ultra‑low‑power PSoC 6 MCU architecture offers the processing performance needed by IoT devices, eliminating the tradeoffs between power and performance.
 The PSoC 6 MCU contains a dual‑core architecture, with both cores on a single chip.
 It has an Arm® Cortex®‑M4 for high‑performance tasks, and an Arm® Cortex®‑M0+ for low-power tasks, and with security built-in, your IoT system is protected.